gurudattvshenoy/python_guru/dictionary/DictionaryNotes.md

 ```

-**Assigning(adding)/Fetching value from dictionary**
+**Assigning(adding) value from dictionary**

-Below syntax creates(adds) key if it NOT PRESENT in the dictionary
+Below syntax creates(adds) key if key is NOT PRESENT in the dictionary

 d[key] = value

+Example:

 d = { '1':'a','2':'b','3':'c'}

 d['4']='e'

 Above statement will add key '4' in to dictionary d.

+**Fetching value from dictionary**

 Below syntax retrieves the key in the dictionary if its PRESENT in the dictionary.

 d[key] = as an expression, this returns the value for specified key
          if key is not present then it throws KeyError exception

 d.get(key) - returns value if key is found, None if key is not found